 Patrick J Flannigan BBus FAIM FAICD Dip

-Patrick Flannigan has over 25 years of commercial experience in the industrial services, hospitality and tourism sectors.
-He has held senior positions up to CEO level with responsibilities for a wide range of activities including finance, operations and marketing.
-He has established his own business and currently serves on the Boards of various companies, both public and private.
+Patrick Flannigan has over 25 years of commercial experience in industrial services, hospitality and tourism.
+He has held senior positions with responsibilities for a wide range of activities including finance, operations and marketing.

 Gaye Hamilton B Sc (ED)

-After a career as a secondary science teacher and a Director of Zoos and Museums, Gaye now undertakes a range of contract and board work.
-Previous Board roles have included the Western Bulldogs Football Club, Zoos Victoria, the State Sports Centres Trust, the Queen Victoria Women’s Centre Trust and The People and Parks Foundation.
-She is currently also a member of the Council of Victoria University and a Director of the Western Bulldogs Community Foundation.
+After a career as a secondary science teacher and Director of Zoos and Museums, Gaye Hamilton now undertakes a range of contract and board work.
+Previous board roles have included the Western Bulldogs Football Club, Zoos Victoria, the State Sports Centres’ Trust, the Queen Victoria Women’s Centre Trust and The People and Parks Foundation.

-Tony is a Senior Education Improvement Leader in the South Wet Victorian Region of the Department of Education and Training.
-He works in DET’s Brimbank Melton Area with a focus on supporting the school improvement journeys of each government school.
+Tony Simpson is a Senior Education Improvement Leader in the South West Victorian Region of the Department of Education and Training.
+He works in the department’s Brimbank Melton Area with a focus on supporting the school improvement journeys of each government school.

 Tony was previously Principal of Copperfield College, a large multi-campus government secondary school located in Kings Park, Delahey and Sydenham.
-He has been a Principal for 20 years and has broad leadership experience in strategic improvement, predominantly in the Western Region of Melbourne.
-An absolute focus on improving learning outcomes for students is at the core of Tony’s work in schools.
+A Principal for 20 years, he has broad leadership experience in strategic improvement, predominantly in the Melbourne’s western metropolitan region.
+Tony joined the Western Chances board in June 2015.